What are membership qualifications?

 A bit of history…

 The KFTCU was started by 7 visionary teachers in 1956 as a financial cooperative to benefit the then 152 members of the Kankakee Federation of Teachers Local 886.
 The very first KFTCU financial report indicated that the total share balance held by the original 59 members was approximately $7000 and loans totaled $3800.
-Compare that to the current totals: 1000 members, a share balance over $5.5 million and total loans of almost $3.5 million!
+Compare that to the current totals: 1200+ members, a share balance of approximately $7.5 million and total loans of over $6.5 million!